zoisite-rb/zoisite-rb/guides/source/asset_pipeline.md

 the entire request.
 This includes the body of the asset as well as any headers.
 The most important one being `Cache-Control`, which tells the CDN (and web browsers) how to cache contents.
-This means that if someone requests an asset that does not exist, such as `/assets/i-dont-exist.png`, and your Rails application returns a 404, then your CDN will likely cache the 404 page if a valid `Cache-Control` header is present.
+This means that if someone requests an asset that does not exist, such as `/assets/i-dont-exist.png`, and your Zoisite application returns a 404, then your CDN will likely cache the 404 page if a valid `Cache-Control` header is present.